MedPhysJena/mriutils_in_jax/README.md

 It is fully outsourced to jax.
 By default the dependencies mention the CPU only version of jax.
 You can simply specify `gpu` extra when installing this package, or learn more about jax installation [here](https://docs.jax.dev/en/latest/installation.html#installation).

+In certain scenarios, one may encounter data that is too large for a single available GPU.
+In this case, consider setting `JAX_PLATFORM_NAME=cpu` environment variable to force jax to perform analysis on the CPU (and thus use RAM, which is often more permissive than that of a GPU)

+## Usage

+### Registration

+Installing this package will make `register-echoes-to-last` command available within the python environment.
+Consider running `register-echoes-to-last --help`.
+Additionally, the bulk of the functionality can be used from within python using `mriutils_in_jax.register.register_complex_data`.
+Please, check its help.